mrwailynnhtet/mrwailynnhtet/README.md

 - 👀 I’m interested in ...Astronomy, Physics and coding
 - 🌱 I’m currently learning ... programming
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... while learning programming
+- 📫 How to reach me ...
 - 😄 Pronouns: ...
 He
 - ⚡ Fun fact: ...
 I got rejected twice from a same girl